openedx/docs.openedx.org/source/documentors/quickstarts/quick_start_add_doc.rst

 .. include:: ../how-tos/reusable_content/sign_agreement.txt

-Find Where to add a New Topic
+Find Where to Add a New Topic
 *****************************

 The latest documentation is in the **main** branch of the `Open edX Documentation GitHub repository`_.